Mahfuz2811/laravel-task/README.md

 - For setup your database, `exec`-ing to php container `docker-compose exec php bash` and run `php artisan migrate`.
 - If you don't change anything in your `docker-compose.yml` for postgres, then don't need to change anything in your env for database connection.
 - For working `queue` `exec`-ing to php container and run `php artisan queue:work`
+- For api testing, pass `Accept: application/json` in header.

 ## Troubleshooting
 - If you fetch any error during docker up like `ERROR [internal] load metadata for docker.io/library/php:7.4-fpm` then open terminal and run `docker login`